IridiumIO/CompactGUI/README.md

  - Rebuilt from scratch in .NET 6 using WPF
  - Smoother, simplified UI
  - Removed dependency on `compact.exe` and directly accesses the Win32 API
+ - Background monitoring of compressed folders to keep track of size changes with e.g. Steam updates.
  - Parallelised and asynchronous programming resulting in over an order of magnitude speed improvement in some cases.

     ```yml